Why Is My Cat Sneezing A Lot? When Do I Need To Worry?

 Sneezing is a completely normal response to irritation of the nasal cavity – something we definitely want to be functional.

-- A respiratory tract infection – viral, bacterial or fungal
+- A respiratory infection – this could be either viral, bacterial or fungal

 - An allergic response

-- Inflammation of the nasal or sinus cavity
+- Inflammation of the nasal passage or sinus cavity

 - Infection of the sinus (primary or secondary i.e. from an infected tooth)

-The odd sneeze from time to time shouldn’t set off any alarm bells (apart from maybe motivating us to vacuum a little more regularly), but if you find that your feline friend is not letting up, it’s probably time to have a chat to the professionals.
+The occasional sneeze from time to time shouldn’t set off any alarm bells (apart from maybe motivating us to vacuum a little more regularly), but if you find that your feline friend is sneezing every day or has a discoloured discharge, or is unwell. then it’s probably time to have a chat to the professionals.

 To help prepare for a talk to a vet we recommend that you keep a diary of events so that you and the vet can look for patterns.